 Indicator F1- Revenue: drinking and non-drinking water Definition The revenue from the service provider's drinking and non-drinking water, including recycled water, services and related activities during the reporting year (\$ 000s) Intent Publicly reporting on revenue supports transparency and accountability and provides an understanding of the financial health of service providers.
 It informs an understanding of customer and community outcomes and insight into affordability and financial efficiency.
-Drinking and non-drinking water encompass potable (meets drinking water standards), partially treated, and raw (untreated) water but excludes recycled water.
+General supporting notes Drinking and non-drinking water encompass potable (meets drinking water standards), partially treated, and raw (untreated) water but excludes recycled water.

 Recycled water is water generated from sewage, greywater or stormwater systems and treated to a standard that is appropriate for its intended use.

+Revenue includes:

-Revenue includes: revenue from pay-for-use and base-rate charges for the provision of drinking and non- drinking water services, including recycled water services, to residential and non- residential customers-reporting should be based on AASB 15 Revenue from Contracts with Customers 17 General fees and interest charged on late payments by customers supporting notes special levies notes bulk water sales, for service providers that supply bulk water contributed cash and assets (otherwise known as gifted assets, developer charges or headworks contributions) receipts from governments for specific agreed services (e.g. community service obligations) other revenue from operations and excludes: asset revaluations foreign exchange adjustments and defined benefit adjustments
+- revenue from pay-for-use and base-rate charges for the provision of drinking and nondrinking water services, including recycled water services, to residential and nonresidential customers-reporting should be based on AASB 15 Revenue from Contracts with Customers 17 - fees and interest charged on late payments by customers - special levies - bulk water sales, for service providers that supply bulk water - contributed cash and assets (otherwise known as gifted assets, developer charges or headworks contributions) - receipts from governments for specific agreed services (e.g. community service obligations) - other revenue from operations